 Patients taking ENTRESTO experienced less decline than those taking enalapril†

-The KCCQ-23 Clinical Summary Score (CS) represents the average of the symptom (frequency and burden) and physical limitation domains1,2
+The KCCQ-23 Clinical Summary Score (CS) represents the average of the symptom (frequency and burden) and physical limitation domains1,3

 The KCCQ-23 Overall Summary Score (OS) represents the average of the CS as well as the quality of life and social limitation domains.
-PARADIGM-HF KCCQ-23 change from baseline to month 8 in OS was -2.35 for ENTRESTO and -4.27 for enalapril1,2
+PARADIGM-HF KCCQ-23 change from baseline to Month 8 in OS was -2.35 for ENTRESTO and -4.27 for enalapril1,3

-*Clinically meaningful difference established as 5 points.3 †Analysis included all patients with at least 1 KCCQ data up to month 8.
+†Analysis included all patients with at least 1 KCCQ data up to Month 8.
 For patients who died, the worst score (0) was imputed for the CS at all subsequent scheduled visits.

 Baseline KCCQ-23 CS in the overall PARADIGM-HF population was assessed at randomization.
 This may have resulted in higher baseline scores due to treatment during the run-in phase.
 Limited data exist assessing clinical meaningfulness of change scores in patients with relatively good baseline perceptions of HRQoL